xivid/xivid.github.io/index.markdown

         <a href="http://en.hit.edu.cn/">Harbin Institute of Technology</a> and master's degree from
         <a href="https://systems.ethz.ch/">ETH Zürich</a>.
 After graduation,
-        I spent a few years doing research in the University of Chicago and EPFL, before joining ByteDance's System Technology and Engineering team in London, UK.
+        I spent a few years doing research in the University of Chicago and EPFL, before joining ByteDance's System Technologies and Engineering team in London, UK.
     </p>
 permalink: /
 ---